elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-10-30-cs2107-lecture-8-software-security.md

 - Attacker could **compromise a process execution integrity** by
 	- modifying the process code
     - Modifying the control flow
-- It is difficult for the system to distinguised those malicious pieces of code from benign data
+- Difficult for the system to distinguised those malicious pieces of code from benign data

 ### Notes on memory integrity
 - Not so easy to comporomise memory
 - Some restrictions:
 	- The attacker can only write to a small number of memory
-    - Can write a seq of consecuitve bytes
+    - Can write a seq of consecutive bytes
+    - Attacker has to trick the users

 # Attacks on software

 ## Integer overflow
 - The integer arithmetic in many programming language are actually modulo arithmetic
 - Suppose a is a single byte unsigned integer.
-	In the following C or java statements, what would be the final value of a?
+  - In the following C or java statements, what would be the final value of a?
       - a = 254
-        - a = a +2
+      - a = a + 2
-- Its value is - since the addition is done in mod 256
+- Its value is -> since the addition is done in mod 256
-- Hende the following predicate is not always true
+- Hence the following predicate is not always true
 	- a < a + 1

 ## Data/string representation and security
-- Different oarts if a program/system adopts different data representations
+- Different parts if a program/system adopts different data representations
 - Inconsistencies could lead to vulnerability
 - String is a very important data representation type:
 	- It has variable length